 Job training consists of classroom instruction and practical experience in one of the following departments: air, weapons, operations, communications, engineering, deck, administration, or supply.
 Training length varies depending on specialty.
 Further training occurs on the job and through advanced courses.
 Course content typically includes:

 Customer-service skills.
-Many motorboat operators interact with passengers and must ensure that passengers have a pleasant experience.
+Many motorboat operators interact with passengers and must ensure that the passengers have a pleasant experience.
 Hand-eye coordination.
-Officers and pilots who steer ships have...
+Officers and pilots who steer ships...

 The level of education attained by people currently working in this career.